+If authorization in PEGC is failed, directly skip to step 6.

+The PEGC can decide to perform either Option 1 (from step 3a to step 3b) or Option 2 (from step 4a to step 4d).
+If direct communication between PEGC and PEMC always available, the PEGC performs Option 1.

-3. If PEGC determine to forward the PIN Management PINE leave from PIN request to the PEMC in step 2, PEGC forwards the PIN Management PINE leave from PIN request to the PEMC based on the PEMC identity in step 1 or by resolving the PIN ID.
+3. (Option 1, step 3a and step 3b) If PEGC determine to forward the PIN Management PINE leave from PIN request to the PEMC in step 2, PEGC forwards the PIN Management PINE leave from PIN request to the PEMC based on the PEMC identity in step 1 or by resolving the PIN ID.

 The PEMC authorized the PINE to leave the PIN, and returns the PIN Management PINE leave from PIN response to the PEGC.

-4. If PEGC determine to forward the PIN Management PINE leave from PIN request to the PIN Sever in step2, the PEGC forwards the PIN Management PINE leave from PIN request to the PIN server based on the PIN server address in step 1 or by resolving the PIN ID.
+4. (Option 2, step 4a and step 4d) If PEGC determine to forward the PIN Management PINE leave from PIN request to the PIN Sever in step2, the PEGC forwards the PIN Management PINE leave from PIN request to the PIN server based on the PIN server address in step 1 or by resolving the PIN ID.
 The PIN server forwards the PIN Management PINE leave from PIN request to the PEMC, and the PEMC authorized the PINE to leave the PIN, and returns the PIN Management PINE leave from PIN response to the PIN server.
 Further the PIN server return the PIN Management PINE leave from PIN response to the PEGC.